chengzeyi/fzf-preview.vim/README.md

 ## Configuration

-You can use the native **fzf.vim**'s preview window configuration variable `g:fzf_preview_window` to customize the layout of the preview window, for example, `let g:fzf_preview_window = [up:60%, 'ctrl-/']` to put the preview window at the top 60% of the fzf terminal buffer and set `ctrl-/` to toggle.
-If you don't want the preview window to be opened by default, you can set `let g:fzf_preview_window = right:hidden`.
+You can use the native **fzf.vim**'s preview window configuration variable `g:fzf_preview_window` to customize the layout of the preview window, for example, `let g:fzf_preview_window = ['up:60%', 'ctrl-/']` to put the preview window at the top 60% of the fzf terminal buffer and set `ctrl-/` to toggle.
+If you don't want the preview window to be opened by default, you can set `let g:fzf_preview_window = ['right:hidden', 'ctrl-/']`.
 The three valid preview window layouts are `up`, `down`, `left` and `right`.
 ## Screenshot

 ![Screenshot](image/fzf-preview.png)